cecestreet/CA-Groundwater-Visualization/README.md

 Station - Groundwater well location information https://data.cnra.ca.gov/dataset/dd9b15f5-6d08-4d8c-bace-37dc761a9c08/resource/af157380-fb42-4abf-b72a-6f9f98868077/download/stations.csv

-# Screen Recording of the Visualizations when Resources folder with cleaned CSV, or API hookup, is present: [https://youtu.be/m4ZXQxXuOTw](https://youtu.be/m4ZXQxXuOTw)
+# Screen Recording of the Visualizations when Resources folder with clean CSV, or API hookup, is present: [https://youtu.be/m4ZXQxXuOTw](https://youtu.be/m4ZXQxXuOTw)

 # Future considerations:
 -Creating a SQL Database from the Measurements and Station databases and using this as the data source.